K-ash-ish/your-poll/README.md

-## Create an anonymous poll with [YourPoll](https://your-poll.netlify.app/) with RealTime vote results.
+## Create an anonymous poll with [YourPoll](https://your-poll.netlify.app/) get RealTime vote results.

 - Users can create an anonymous poll with as many options as they like.
 - Users can view results before voting.
 And navigate back to vote.